 - ¼ teaspoon ground ginger

-- ¼ teaspoon ground allspice
+- ¼ teaspoon ground allspice For the glaze:

 - 1 ½ cups powdered sugar

-- ¼ cup half and half (maybe more?)
+- ¼ cup half and half, or more as needed

 - 1 teaspoon vanilla